 The Fire Chief of the ACAA Fire Department, or duly authorized representatives, as may be in charge at the scene of a fire or other emergency involving the protection of life and property, is empowered to direct such operation as may be necessary to extinguish or control any suspected or reported situations or of taking any other actions necessary in the reasonable performance of their duty.
 Said official may prohibit any Person, vehicle, or object from approaching the scene and may remove or cause to be removed from the scene any Person, vehicle or object which may impede or interfere with the operations of the fire department.
-Said official may remove or cause to be removed any Person, vehicle, or object from hazardous areas.
+Said official may remove a hazardous areas.
 All Persons ordered to leave a hazardous area shall do so immediately and shall not re-enter the area until authorized to do so by said duly authorized official.